Lethal-Swag/HackerRank-Solutions/README.md

-# This repos only contains the solutions of 'the 30 day of code challeneg' where you can get idea
+# This repos only contains the solutions of 'the 30 day of code challenge' where you can get idea